PART 1: Karl Dawson’s MK2R Music Maker 30 Serial Number 2594

 The Crystal Pickup was sealed in its tin and on its original transit mount

-This Machine first started its life as a MK2 16 selection 78 RPM machine, at some point between 1950-52 it was returned to the Dock Road factory in Lytham and converted to a 30 play 45 RPM machine, the original Simplex Mechanism was partially constructed in the USA by Wurlitzer, but the 30 Play conversion was designed totally by Ditchburn, as far as we know Wurlitzer never made a 30 play 45 rpm mechanism.I acquired this machine from a very nice guy called Dean who lived near Middlesbrough, I went round to his house to pick it up and he kindly helped me load it into the car, although it was not working it was complete and everything was there including the original Ditchburn / THC amplifier, it was a great feeling taking this machine back home to Lytham, it felt like she was returning to her home town.
+This Machine first started its life as a MK2 16 selection 78 RPM machine, at some point after 1955 it was returned to the Dock Road factory in Lytham and converted to a 30 play 45 RPM machine, the original mechanism was built in the UK under license from the USA company Wurlitzer, but the 30 Play conversion kit was designed totally by Ditchburn, as far as we know Wurlitzer never made a 30 play 45 rpm mechanism.I acquired this machine from a very nice guy called Dean who lived near Middlesbrough, I went round to his house to pick it up and he kindly helped me load it into the car, although it was not working it was complete and everything was there including the original Ditchburn / THC amplifier, it was a great feeling taking this machine back home to Lytham, it felt like she was returning to her home town.

 Photo Ref: DB243 Courtesy of Karl Dawson.
 Unrestored MK2R

 Photo Ref: DB244 Courtesy of Karl Dawson.
 Unrestored MK2R

 Photo Ref: DB245 Courtesy of Karl Dawson Un-restored MK2R